ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 To use `einsum` we need to label axes of the arrays we're going to operate on.

 The function lets us do that in one of two ways: using a string of letters, or using lists of integers.
-For simplictiy, this post will stick to the first option (which appears to be the more commonly-used of the two).
+For simplicity, this post will stick to the first option (which appears to be the more commonly-used of the two).

 Take the matrix multiplication example from the documentation.
 For two 2D arrays `A` and `B`, matrix multiplication can be denoted with the string of letters `'ij,jk->ik'`: